 |

-The framework used to examine these companies was based on criteria developed to study the integration of biodiversity into the business sector.
-This evaluative model was developed based on several studies including The Economics of Ecosystems and Biodiversity in Business and Enterprise (TEEB 2012), The Ecosystem Services Benchmark: A guidance document (Grigg et al. 2009), Tread lightly: Biodiversity and ecosystem services risk and opportunity management within the extractive industry (Grigg et al. 2011), and Linking shareholder and natural value: Managing biodiversity and ecosystem services risk in companies with an agricultural supply chain (Grigg et al. 2009).
-For this index, these documents provided guidance on studies that examined the integration of biodiversity into different sectors.
-The degree to which the company is concerned with biodiversity conservation was categorized into one of five successive categories.
-These ranged from companies with no consideration of biodiversity or sustainable development/environmental issues to companies with developed and implemented biodiversity monitoring systems (Table 3).
-Further details on assessment criteria, analyses and results are available in a companion technical report (Potter et al. 2014).
+The framework used to evaluate these companies was based on criteria developed for studying the integration of biodiversity into the business sector, as outlined in the previous SOBR indicator Biodiversity in Ontario’s business sector (2015) [link to be included].
+This evaluative model drew on several studies including: The Economics of Ecosystems and Biodiversity in Business and Enterprise (TEEB 2012), The Ecosystem Services Benchmark: A guidance document (Grigg et al. 2009), Tread lightly: Biodiversity and ecosystem services risk and opportunity management within the extractive industry (Grigg et al. 2011), and Linking shareholder and natural value: Managing biodiversity and ecosystem services risk in companies with an agricultural supply chain (Grigg et al. 2009).

 Table 2: Stages of biodiversity concern for companies.
 See Potter et al. 2014 for list of criteria.